MechanicalRock/mechanicalrock.github.io/_posts/2022-01-24-publishing-typescript-npm-modules.md

 }
 ```

-Lets try running it with:
+Let's try running it with:

 ```sh
 npm run build